- (B-1-1) Waterways: border, access, infrastructures

 - (B-1-2) Legislation and Adjudication of "Water Law"

-Subject of the research have been treatises and sentences that have survived form the time of Al-Andalus in water law.
+Subject of the project´s research were treatises and sentences that have survived from the time of Al-Andalus in water law.
 It is important to find classifications for the water, as this determines the legal regulations.
 That is what we can take from the sources.
 The usage and acquisition of water also depends on the classification.
-The work of the courts in the districts of Al-Andalus has been the focus in the past years.
-It will be the basis for further research of how the legal frameworks were implemented in practice.
-But it is also important to inspect the legislation and the correlating interpretation, as this opens the possibility of establishing to what extent Roman or Western Gothic regulations survived, were modified or simply discarded.
+The work of the courts in the districts of Al-Andalus has been the focus of the project.

 - (B-1-3) Infrastructure of the late antiquity as early medieval governance resource: Continuity and transformation